kk5dire/pwetzel-docs/docs/categories/README.md

 Commands are the simplest way to interact with the bot!
 check out each command here by clicking on them! or in a server type ``,help`` to list all commands and see their information
 ``,`` is the default prefix and can be changed from server to server run ```,config prefix <prefix>``` to change the bot's prefix!

+Always remember to abide by our own and discord's Terms of Use when entering commands!